Table of contents: Fuel filter for cars with gasoline… ↓ Fuel filter for cars with diesel… ↓ Condensate - drain ↓ Fuel filter - replacement ↓

-The design of the fuel filter of AUDI 80 cars with a gasoline engine is such that it can not be changed throughout the entire life of the engine.
-This has its advantages, because in order to remove the fuel filter on quattro models, the fuel tank must also be removed.
-And this, in turn, is possible only after dismantling the rear axle.
-For this reason, we recommend changing the fuel filter only if necessary in the event of a malfunction in the fuel system.
+The design of the fuel filter of AUDI 80 cars with a petrol engine is such that it does not need to be changed throughout the entire service life of the engine.
+This has its advantages, because to remove the fuel filter in quattro models, it is also necessary to dismantle the fuel tank.
+And this in turn is possible only after dismantling the rear axle.
+For this reason, we recommend changing the fuel filter only if necessary due to a malfunction of the fuel system.

-Distribution injection pump of diesel engines is very sensitive to fuel contamination, especially to water.
-As a rule, fuel contaminants clog the return hose connection and the injection pump overheats.
-Water enters the diesel fuel during refueling or accumulates as a result of its condensation.
-For this reason, the fuel must be cleaned of liquid and solid impurities before entering the injection pump.
-This function is performed by the fuel filter, the replaceable filter element of which traps all solid impurities, and condensate, which is heavier than fuel, is collected at the bottom of the filter.
+The distribution fuel injection pump of diesel engines is very sensitive to fuel contamination, especially water.
+As a rule, fuel contaminants clog the connecting pipe of the return hose and the fuel injection pump overheats.
+Water gets into diesel fuel during refueling or accumulates as a result of its condensation.
+For this reason, the fuel must be cleaned of liquid and solid impurities before it gets into the fuel injection pump.
+This function is performed by the fuel filter, the replaceable filter element of which retains all solid impurities, and condensate, which is heavier than fuel, collects at the bottom of the filter.

-TDI engines have a condensate level sensor located at the bottom of the filter instead of the condensate drain plug.
+TDI engines have a condensate level sensor, which is located at the bottom of the filter instead of the threaded plug of the condensate drain hole.
 This sensor works on a simple principle.
-Power is supplied above the two electric fuel filters.
-As soon as the level of condensate reaches the electrodes, the resistance in the circuit changes, which in turn is recognized by the control unit (see illustration 4.0b).
+Power is supplied to the two electrodes of the fuel filter.
+As soon as the condensate level reaches the electrodes, the resistance in the circuit changes, which in turn is recognized by the control unit (see illustration 4.0b).

 Condensate - drain

-1. Remove the vent plug at the top of the filter.
+1. Unscrew the vent plug at the top of the filter.

-2. Loosen the clamps of the inlet and return hoses on the fuel filter.
-The tie-down straps can be loosened with a small screwdriver to widen the lug.
+2. Loosen the clamps securing the inlet and return hoses to the fuel filter.
+The clamps can be loosened with a small screwdriver by widening the eye.
 The same clamps can be reused by squeezing the eye with side cutters (see illustration).
-We recommend installing new clamping collars.
+We recommend installing new clamps.

-4. Pull the filter out of the holder by pulling upwards.
-For TDI engines, to do this, disconnect the plug of the condensate level sensor.
+4. Pull the filter out of the holder by pushing it upwards.
+For TDI engines, disconnect the condensate level sensor plug to do this.

-5. Place a condensate container under the fuel filter.
+5. Place a container under the fuel filter to collect condensate.

-6. Remove the condensate drain plug at the bottom of the fuel filter by hand.
+6. Unscrew the threaded plug of the condensate drain hole at the bottom of the fuel filter by hand.
 Be careful.
-The screw plug is quite fragile.
-For TDI engines, instead of a plug, a condensate level sensor is screwed in.
+The threaded plug is quite fragile.
+TDI engines have a condensate level sensor screwed in instead of a plug.

-7. Drain the condensate (it is approximately 100 cm3).
-Continue this procedure until clean fuel comes out of the drain hole.
+7. Drain the condensate (it's about 100 cm³).
+Continue this procedure until clean fuel begins to flow from the drain hole.

 8. Screw in the vent and drain plugs.